Rick-Houser/jeh/_posts/2025-03-22-laying-the-sre-foundation.md

 We’re just scratching the surface of SRE practices here.
 As we progress through the series, we’ll address other critical aspects like CI/CD pipelines, auto-scaling, incident response, infrastructure as code, and security.
 This foundation of testability, observability, and containerization is what makes everything else possible.

 ## Prerequisites for Following Along
-If you’re planning to follow this series through all phases, you’ll need:
+If you’re planning to follow this series through until the end, you’ll need:

 - Basic knowledge of Python and Docker
 - A GitHub account for CI/CD